ishehadeh/howlite/writing/report/main.typ

 == Scalars<sc-scalars>

 There is a single scalar type in Howlite, this simplifies the type checking by condensing many cases into a single, generic case.
 There are no distinct enumerable types, true boolean types, or even a unit type in the language.
 Instead of distinct types, we have the scalar type "Integer" (floating point numbers are out of scope).
-A scalar type may be any set of Integers.
+This collection of types contains any set of integers that can fit within a single general-purpose register on the target architecture.

 === Synthesis of Scalars